Professor Clare Elwell speaks about her science research and its impact

 My research provides tools to understand the human body, and more specifically the human brain.
 These tools have a wide range of uses.
-Clinical teams use our monitors to improve management of patients with acute brain injury and thereby reduce the burden of long term neurological deficit.
-Neurodevelopmental psychologist are using our techniques to deliver early markers of conditions such as autism.
+Clinical teams use our monitors to improve the management of patients with acute brain injury and thereby reduce the burden of long-term neurological deficits.
+Neurodevelopmental psychologists are using our techniques to deliver early markers of conditions such as autism.

-I have always been excited about how innovations in physics and engineering are revolutionising modern day healthcare.
-Medical physics and biomedical engineering impact on so many different areas and I’m excited about how our optical imaging techniques are transforming the possibilities for when, where and how we image human body.
+I have always been excited about how innovations in physics and engineering are revolutionizing modern-day healthcare.
+Medical physics and biomedical engineering impact so many different areas and I’m excited about how our optical imaging techniques are transforming the possibilities for when, where and how we image the human body.

 Funding remains a major challenge in all areas of research.
 Scientifically, the main challenge of our research is to ensure that we have effective communication with our clinical/life science partners to ensure that we understand the problems we are solving.
 This is critical if our innovative engineering solutions are to have the biggest impact.

-In terms of brain imaging we are developing ever more portable, wearable and low cost systems which will enable patients and subjects to monitored in a range of environments.
-For example, as the need for personalized healthcare continues to grow we will be responding to this by developing systems which can be used in the home.
+In terms of brain imaging, we are developing ever more portable, wearable and low-cost systems which will enable patients and subjects to be monitored in a range of environments.
+For example, as the need for personalized healthcare continues to grow we will be responding to this by developing systems that can be used in the home.